fatma22-8/Battle-Cards-Game-DataStucture-C/README.md

 ### Fatma Adel, Aya Mohammed, Esraa Hemdan, Ahmed Adel

 ## Game discription
-the game is easy to be played, you don't need any thing to play it except reading the rules which written in the photo:
+The game is easy to be played, you don't need any thing to play it except reading the rules which written in the photo:
 ![image](https://user-images.githubusercontent.com/68230239/166138392-3bec79de-24e7-42af-a239-f39121426c0b.png)

 ### Why linked lists?
-well, linked lists have many features, so it was easy to add, remove, and search in linked lists without losing data
+Well, linked lists have many features, so it was easy to add, remove, and search in linked lists without losing data

 ### To run the code in MAIN BRANCH:
 1) Upload all files "main.c , cards.c , cards.h"